SimoneAvogadro/CloudEdge4Tasker/README.md

 The detection settings for each camera must/may still be configured individually, so that some cameras will have high detection threasolds and detect only humans, whereas others might trigger on any movement detected from the PIR sensor

 Ideas for future improvements:
-* remove all the unused example codes from Meari SDK
+* remove all the unused example code from Meari SDK
 * allow taking an high-res picture from a camera
 * allow forcing the alarm sound to trigger on all the camera (e.g. distributed Alarm Siren)
 * allow enabling/disabling selectively a single camera